girazoki/ethbarcelona-xcm-workshop/README.md

 ## Checking & transfering your tokens through precompiles
 We will use Remix for our interactions.
 - Open Remix and add ERC20.sol and Xtokens.sol interfaces to the contracts and compile them.
-- Inject web3 provider through metamask and load ERC20 at the xcDOT & Balances address
+- Inject web3 provider through metamask and load ERC20 at the xcUnit & Balances address
 - Check your balance by clicking balanceOf
 - Transfer to another account by clicking transfer
 - Check your transaction in moonscan https://moonbase.moonscan.io/

 ## Cross-transfering your tokens through precompiles
 We will do two transfers:
-- Transfer xcDOT to the relay
+- Transfer xcUnit to the relay
 - Transfer DEV to another parachain

-### Transfering xcDOT to the relay
+### Transfering xcUnit to the relay
 We will be using the **transfer** function from the Xtokens precompile.
 This one asks for the following parameters:

     /** Transfer a token through XCM based on its currencyId